Let’s stay with Peirce’s example of abductive inference a little longer and try to clear up the more troublesome confusions that tend to arise.

 One thing needs to be stressed at this point.
 It is important to recognize that the conjunctive term itself — namely, the syntactic string “spherical bright fragrant juicy tropical fruit” — is not an icon but a symbol.
 It has its place in a formal system of symbols, for example, a propositional calculus, where it would normally be interpreted as a logical conjunction of six elementary propositions, denoting anything in the universe of discourse that has all six of the corresponding properties.
 The symbol denotes objects that may be taken as icons of oranges by virtue of bearing those six properties.
 But there are no objects denoted by the symbol that aren’t already oranges themselves.
 Thus we observe a natural reduction in the denotation of the symbol, consisting in the absence of cases outside of oranges that have all the properties indicated.

-The above analysis provides another way to understand the abductive inference that reasons from from the Fact and the Rule to the Case The lack of any cases that are and not is expressed by the implication Taking this together with the Rule gives the logical equivalence But this reduces the Case to the Fact and so the Case is justified.
+The above analysis provides another way to understand the abductive inference from the Fact and the Rule to the Case The lack of any cases which are and not is expressed by the implication Taking this together with the Rule gives the logical equivalence But this reduces the Case to the Fact and so the Case is justified.

 - Peirce, C.S.
 (1866), “The Logic of Science, or, Induction and Hypothesis”, Lowell Lectures of 1866, pp. 357–504 in Writings of Charles S. Peirce : A Chronological Edition, Volume 1, 1857–1866, Peirce Edition Project, Indiana University Press, Bloomington, IN, 1982.